SeisComP/seiscomp/doc/base/glossary.rst

    event
       a) General term used for a localized disturbance (earthquake, explosion, etc.) which generates seismic waves.
       b) QuakeML object.
-The event is the parent object of several origins.
-Among these origins a preferred origin and its preferred magnitude is selected to represent the event.
+The event is the parent object of several :term:`origins <origin>`.
+         Among these origins a preferred origin
+         and its :term:`preferred magnitude` is selected to represent the event.
          An event can be seen as an earthquake folder which contains information about earthquake parameters.